 • Information power – access to information that is useful to others

 • Legitimate power – through their position in the hierarchy in the organization, they expect compliance

-• Referent power – based on personal traits, being liked, admired and identified with by the followers
+• Reverent power – based on personal traits, being liked, admired and identified with by the followers

 • Reward power – the ability to provide rewards which people want

 This is by no means an exhaustive list; it’s not even a favoured list of leadership positions.
 However it creates great stimulus, and gets people thinking about how they want to lead.
-Are they a charismatic, servant, or transactional leader?
+Are they a charismatic boss, a servant, or a transactional leader?
 How are these questions important to you as a leader?
-How can this start to help you from a leadership framework?
+How can they start to help you form a leadership framework?

-Having discussed these with the client, we started to map out what model they wanted to use in leading their team effectively.
+Having discussed these questions with the client, we started to map out a model they wanted to use in leading their team effectively.

-Once you decide which style you lean towards, you’ll have a real idea as to what leadership framework you want to promote or focus on for being able to make decisions and understand the drive behind your core leadership values.
-You can find more insights by looking at our leadership training blog or reviewing our many leadership skills, women leadership skills, and coaching leadership
+Once you decide which style you lean towards, you’ll have a real idea about which leadership framework you want to promote or focus on.
+Whichever you settle on, it will help you understand the drive behind your core leadership values, and in turn make better decisions.